What You Should Know About Broken Jaws

 Aftercare

-On average it takes six to eight weeks to heal a simple broken jaw, but of course, healing time depends on the severity of the original break.
+A simple fractured jaw usually heals in six to eight weeks, but healing time depends on the severity of the original break.

-And if you break your jaw, be prepared to purchase a blender if you don’t already have one – you will most likely be on a soft-food diet.
+If you break your jaw, be prepared to purchase a blender if you don’t already have one—you will most likely be on a soft-food diet.

-If you have any concerns, questions, or need advice post-surgery, please contact Bondi Dental!
+If you have any concerns or questions or need advice post-surgery, don’t hesitate to contact us!
 We’re always glad to assist our patients in achieving maximal recovery.

 Protecting Yourself and Loved Ones from Broken Jaws

-The best strategies are to drive safely, wear a seatbelt, be smart and don’t choose friends who like to fight.
+The best strategies are to drive safely, wear a seatbelt, be wise, and avoid choosing friends who like to fight.
 If you have children or elders in the house, fall-proof it.

-For athletes there is one more step that must be taken – get a custom-designed mouthguard to protect your teeth, soft tissues, and jaw.
+For athletes, there is one more step—get a custom-designed mouthguard to protect your teeth, soft tissues, and jaw.

-Our exceptionally skilled dental professionals have more than 60 years of combined experiences in all fields of dentistry.
+Bondi Dental is an exceptionally skilled dental professional with more than 60 years of combined experience in all fields of dentistry.

-We provide high quality dental preventative, restorative, and cosmetic services for all patients in the region.
+We provide high-quality dental preventative, restorative, and cosmetic services for all regional patients.

 Call your Bondi dentist on (02) 9365 7187 or request your appointment online.